 Why is a mechanical keyboard a preferred choice for professional longer usage?

 Mechanical keyboards are more durable than membrane keyboards because individual switches can be replaced.
-Moreover, since they are dust and water-resistant plus have better build quality overall, its a no-brainer that they’re an obvious choice for anyone who wishes their keyboard to last them longer than a few years.
+Moreover, since they are dust and water-resistant plus have better build quality overall. its a no-brainer for anyone who wishes their keyboard to last them longer than a few years.

 Over a period of time rubber pieces in the membrane keyboards start breaking down due to wear and tear, hence they are not as long-lasting as mechanical switches.
-Also, in a membrane keyboard, the elements are not replaceable, hence even in case of a minor breakdown, you will have to replace the whole unit.
+Also, in a membrane keyboard, the elements are not replaceable.

 Do Mechanical Keyboards Wear Out?